Softeng310/Lost_Found_App/README.md

 2. Open http://localhost:3000
 3. Sign up a user, create a lost/found listing with an image, search for it, and view details.

-If you want, I can add unit and integration tests (Jest + React Testing Library for frontend; a small mocha/jest test for the backend health endpoint).

 ## Versions / Releases